 A flash of chestnut-brown and black tinted wings followed by an ascending kee-kee-kee call told me that I was sharing my writing contemplation space with a kestrel.
-From that first sighting of a female in late May, I saw her a couple of times, and then nothing.
+From the first sighting of a female in late May, I saw her a couple of times, and then nothing.

 Many years have passed since a timid, rescued kestrel landed, unexpectedly, on my bare arm in a sunny glade following a talk about rescued birds.
 This rare encounter with a female falcon and those treasured moments of silent communion as she sat peacefully on my arm has remained vivid and close to my heart.
-Since this experience, I have always looked out for the kestrel and these beautiful falcons, known for their perfectly poised hover effect while hunting for prey, have been ever-present on my journeys, near and far, throughout the UK.
+Since this experience, I have always looked out for the kestrel, and these beautiful falcons, known for their perfectly poised hover effect while hunting for prey, have been ever-present on my journeys, near and far, throughout the UK.

 Like most kestrels, the adult pair are shy and wary.
 The female, perhaps the boldest of the two, is often sat on the telegraph pole or barn roof whereas her partner is more elusive, flighty, a flash of colour, stealth wings darting through the tree cover.
-Their territory, spanning at least 1km, if not more, is the hedge and tree-lined fields by the side of the lake and sluice and farmland beyond.
+Their territory, spanning at least 1 km, if not more, is the hedge and tree-lined fields by the side of the lake and sluice and farmland beyond.
 I walk by their patch most days.
 I know I’m being watched.

-The female would have sat on the nest for the first few weeks relying on the male to bring food.
+The female sat on the nest for the first few weeks relying on the male to bring food.
 Since then, the pair have taken it in turns to feed their young, flying swiftly in and out of the barn, over the redundant farm machinery, carrying morsels of vole and shrew in needle-sharp talons.
 A shrill crescendo of cries can be heard as food arrives but the young remain instinctively silent the rest of the time.

 Kestrels usually appear to hover while hunting but with weeks of oppressive heat and no significant rain through this rare summer, they’ve been conserving their energy.
 The female stays close to the nest, perching for long periods, searching the ground for voles and insects from her stationary post.
 The male flies further afield.
 From a distance, I’ve seen him do his hovering act, briefly, late one evening.